 Visit Rose Island

-Our guides will greet you and provide introductory historical information.
+Visit and explore beautiful Rose Island for the day!
+Our guides will greet you at the dock and provide introductory historical information.
 They are available for questions and guidance throughout your visit.
 You can tour the lighthouse museum where each room is fully restored just as if keepers of old still lived there.
+Explore the grounds and gardens of the island rich in history and nature.
+Take in the stunning views of Narragansett Bay, the Claiborne Pell Newport Bridge, and the incredible sailboats as they pass the island by.
 Running off solar-powered electricity and a rainwater collection system, the lighthouse offers an unforgettable view into another century!

-Your own boat (if you are able to beach it, or dropping off guests.
-No anchoring or tying up at the dock)
+Visitors may also reach the island on their own boat, but only if you are able to beach it, or are simply dropping off guests.
+No anchoring or tying up at the dock is permitted.

-If you are an overnight guest, we provide your transportation on our lobster boat Starfish, which is purchased at time of booking.
+If you are an overnight guest, we provide your transportation on our boat “Rose”.
+Transport on the Rose is included in your overnight rate.

 Things To Do